-This grant provides funding up to $5,000 to support travel and living expenses during the training period.
+Funding up to $5,000 is available to support travel and living expenses during the four-week training period, which will take place in 2025.
 Awardees and/or their institutions should expect to cover any travel costs that exceed the amount awarded.

-All CAP Junior Members (at least 1 year of residency complete) may apply.
-All applicants will be considered regardless of age, race, gender, national origin, or religion.
+All CAP Junior Members currently enrolled in a pathology residency program with at least one year of residency completed may apply.
+Applicants will be considered regardless of age, race, gender, national origin, or religion.

 In addition to application process details, selection considers the candidate’s molecular pathology background and interest in molecular pathology.

 |$5,000||Four-week hands-on training at Ventana Medical Systems' Tucson headquarters; training focused on developing novel histopathology assays||CAP Junior Members - at least 1 year of residency completed||Apply by

 Please include the following with your completed application:

 - Your residency program director’s signature (invite this individual as a collaborator on your application)